 CapMan has two operational segments: its Management Company business and its Fund Investment business.
 The Management Company business handles the management of CapMan’s private equity funds, which invest in portfolio companies and real estate, and its income is derived from fees, including management fees paid by the funds and other service fees, as well as carried interest received from funds.
-Fund investments comprise CapMan’s own fund investments and its investments in Maneq funds; revenue comes from changes in the fair value of these investments and realised returns.
+Fund investments comprise CapMan’s own fund investments and its investments in Maneq funds; income is based on the changes in the fair value of these investments and realised returns.
 In addition, CapMan owns 28.7% of investment company Norvestia Plc.
 The impact on CapMan's result comes from the change in the fair value of the associated company.

 As a fund manager, CapMan receives management fees during a fund’s entire period of operations.
 This fee is typically based on the fund's original size during its investment period, which is usually five years.
 Thereafter the fee is typically based on the acquisition cost of the fund's remaining portfolio.

 Annual management fees are usually 0.5-2.0% of a fund’s total commitments, depending whether the fund is a real estate fund, a mezzanine fund, or an equity fund.
 In the case of real estate funds, management fees are also paid on committed debt capital.
 The average management fee percentage paid by CapMan-managed funds is approx. 1%.

 CapMan aims to ensure that its fee income cover the Group's operating expenses.
 The latest fee guidance is presented in the most recent interim report, which is available in the Result section.

 Carried interest income